microsoft/RTVS-docs/remote-execution.md

 you will be directed to the same location, and the contents of that directory will be unchanged across connections.

-The reason why I mention this is that this likely to not be the same path as where your local files are stored.
+This is important because it is likely to not be the same path as where your local files are stored.
 For example, imagine that I stored my `TestProject` files here on my local machine:

 `c:\users\jflam\src\TestProject`